AmGelany10/AmGelany10/README.md

 <!-- About-->
 <h3 align="left">About</h3>

-* :fountain_pen: At the moment, expanding my knowledge in data science subject
+* :fountain_pen: At the moment, revising and expanding my knowledge in the information technology subject
-* :mortar_board: Currently, I have one semester left to get my degree
+* :medal_military: Recently, I completed my military service after 14 months of national duty.
+* :mortar_board: B.sc in Information Engineering & Technology (Networks Major)
 * :hourglass_flowing_sand: Looking forward to be teaching assistant
 * :computer: May count on my assistance in:
      * Networking